Comcast/ip4s/docs/src/guide.md

 val lenient = ips.flatMap(_.asSourceSpecificMulticastLenient)
 ```

+Additionally, the `SourceSpecificMulticast.Strict[A]` type provides the guarantee that the wrapped address is in the RFC defined source specific range.

 ## Multicast Literals

 There are string interpolators for constructing multicast and source specific multicast address from literal strings, similar to the `ip`, `ipv4`, and `ipv6` interpolators.
 The multicast interpolators are: